geoffbullen/landing-page-theme/_posts/2015-04-30-troubleshooting.markdown

 Watch the video
 ----------

-To get a flavour for how it should work, see this short 1 minute video:
+To get a flavour for how it should work, see this 1 minute video:

 <iframe width="640" height="390" src="https://www.youtube.com/embed/5rQpSAeGxjI" frameborder="0" allowfullscreen></iframe>